hamidb80/ReMS/readme.md

 # ReMS :: Remembering Management System

+> [!IMPORTANT]
+> This project is still in development stage, I've open sourced it for collabration purposes.
+I will soon write a readme and Docker file to test

 ## Know
 - what good is learning if I don't remember it?
 - active learning vs passing learning / scout young